declaration-specifier—a declaration specifier.

 (eval-when (:execute :compile-toplevel :load-toplevel) (proclaim '(special *x*)))

-In most such cases, however, it is preferrable to use declaim
+In most such cases, however, it is preferrable to use declaim for

 this purpose.

-forms are ordinary function forms,
+Since proclaim forms are ordinary function forms,

 macro forms can expand into them.